IBM/doframework/README.md

 # KiND

 A KiND cluster simulates a Kubernetes cluster without the need to dockerize.
-However, it does assume that you have [Docker](https://docs.docker.com/get-docker/ "Get Docker") installed and configured.
+However, it still requires [Docker](https://docs.docker.com/get-docker/ "Get Docker") installed and configured.

 Here's how to set up KiND on a Mac.
 First install `Go`.
 Here's how that's done with `homebrew`.
 ```